pkuhxy/Consis-multiID/README.md

 ## 📣 News

-* ⏳⏳⏳ Release the full codes & datasets & weights. (e.g., metric calculation)
+* ⏳⏳⏳ Release the full codes & datasets & weights.
 * ⏳⏳⏳ Integrate into Diffusers.
 * `[2024.12.09]`  🔥We release the [test set](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data/tree/main/eval) and [metric calculation code](https://github.com/PKU-YuanGroup/ConsisID/tree/main/eval) used in the paper, now your can measure the metrics on your own machine.
 Please refer to [this guide](https://github.com/PKU-YuanGroup/ConsisID/tree/main/eval) for more details.
 * `[2024.12.08]`  🔥The code for <u>data preprocessing</u> is out, which is used to obtain the [training data](https://huggingface.co/datasets/BestWishYsh/ConsisID-preview-Data) required by ConsisID.
 Please refer to [this guide](https://github.com/PKU-YuanGroup/ConsisID/tree/main/data_preprocess) for more details.